 Mushrooms are delicious when they’re prepared correctly, but don’t be nervous if you’re not used to cooking with them.
 Here are three quick tips to prepare and cook mushrooms:

-- How to choose a mushroom: If you don’t often cook with fungi, you might be wondering how to pick a good mushroom.
+- How to choose a mushroom: If you don’t often cook with fungi, you might wonder how to pick a good mushroom.
 Fortunately, it’s pretty easy.
-Look for a smooth, firm appearance and make sure they’re plump and moist but not slimy.
+Look for a smooth, firm appearance, and make sure they’re plump and moist, not slimy.
+They should feel heavy for their size and not wrinkled.

 - How to clean and prepare mushrooms: Mushrooms are like sponges.
 If you submerge them in water you’ll risk them becoming tough and tasteless.
 Instead, gently brush off any dirt from the surface with a dry towel.
 Use a damp towel for more stubborn debris.
 To remove the stems, gently push against them with your thumb.
 As for the gills, a scape with a small spoon will do the trick.